 National Library of Medicine Web Application/Site Development Guidelines

 This Style Guide for the National Library of Medicine (NLM) explains the markup and design requirements for all NLM Web projects, along with various standards and best practices.
 NLM Web pages must be authored in valid XHTML 1.0 Transitional and styled with valid Cascading Style Sheets and be coded in order to ensure accessibility.

 NLM is committed to serving the entire public, and that means striving to ensure that all pages of our site are accessible to the greatest possible number of people and Assistive Technology devices.

 The use of XHTML markup aimed at a specific browser (e.g., Microsoft Internet Explorer) should be avoided.
-But as of November 2013, NLM supports the following browsers: Internet Explorer 8/9, Safari 5, Mozilla Firefox 23 (minimum).
+As of April 2014, NLM supports the following browsers: Internet Explorer 9/10, Safari 5, Mozilla Firefox 26 (minimum).